Hellinus/hellinus.github.io_/_posts/Game Design/Notes/2025/2025-10-07-#043 An Architectural Approach to Level Design - Chapter 4 - Basic Gamespaces.md

 In many ways, hubs offer the best of both linear and open styles of gameplay.

 ## SANDBOX GAMESPACES
+Sandbox worlds are named for their ability to have defined boundaries while also allowing players to play however they want in less structured ways than many other games allow.

+- Single-player: whether to follow a story or simply wander
+- Multiplayer: battle royale

+Problems: user orientation & location awareness.

+This section is for urban design principles that can be used to build successful sandbox spaces.

 ### Pathfinding with Architectural Weenies
+Architectural weenie: landmarks used to attract players to goal points in games.

+> Allow these worlds to retain their openness but still direct players toward places that designers want them to go.

+> Half-Life 2: use building's color to guide players.

+Some games use weenies as high points so players can see large areas of the world from them.

+> The Legend of Zelda: Breath of the Wild
+> No Man’s Sky: valuable resources located on hilltops

+Multi-functions:
+- directing player action
+- helping players better navigate gamespaces

 ### Organizing the Sandbox: Kevin Lynch's Image of the City
+finding one’s way in a large open space

+The Image of the City: how people form mental maps of cities with these elements: landmarks, paths, nodes, districts, and boundaries.

 #### Landmarks
+Landmarks are recognizable elements that can be guideposts to people in an urban space.
+Same as weenies.

+Functions:
+1. call attention
+2. allow players to orient themselves by observing their relationship to the landmark in space
+3. track progress by measuring proximity to landmarks

+> Half-life 2: the final target - Citadel tower, is visible from most of levels, players can track their progress by observing how close they are to the structure.

 #### Paths
+Paths in urban design include roads, sidewalks, and other thoroughfares that allow people to travel through the city.

+Paths can have their own challenges, but are often intimately scaled spaces without significant aesthetic features.

+Functions: usher players through to the next point

+> The Elder Scrolls V: Skyrim: open landscapes.
+Paths are less direct, players can enact their own Steiner points.
+To mitigate the risk of getting lost, they use subtle geographic features such as dirt paths, signposts, rivers.

 #### Nodes
+The intersections of pathways offer a variety of opportunities for engaging users.
+They can be guide points for navigation, also places for people to gather or interact.

+Functions:
+1. locations for landmarks to reside, channeling different paths onto one end goal.
+2. strategic decision points: observers can decide what path to take next.

+> Open-world games: such decision nodes are everywhere, forcing players to prioritize how they wish to spend their time.

 #### Edges
+Edges are boundaries not formed by paths, they are linear elements that mark a transition from one continuous area or condition to the next.

+Areas of varying genius loci allow players to feel that the world has variety in the way that games with distinct level theme types.

+From a production standpoint, edges can mark a change in art style.
+- Quick transitions: the area you are entering is the site of an event, or if you are transitioning to the realm of a specific group.
+- Gradual transitions: help build anticipation for reaching a new zone, also indicate that you are reaching a natural border between environment types.

 #### Districts
+district, sections of a city where the observer enters “inside of” and which have some identifying character.

+Once past the edges, players find themselves within districts.

+Beyond changes in style, districts in games differentiate themselves from one another with changes in gameplay: types of NPCs, enemies, events, or mini-games.

+If sandbox worlds do not have distinct districts, or if districts do not have their own unique gameplay elements, sandbox worlds can feel empty.

 ## WORKING WITH CAMERA VIEWS
+This section discusses how camera placement offers different limitations and opportunities for how gamespace is viewed.

 ### 3D Views
 #### First Person
+Level designers have full use of many of the architectural concepts.
+Designers must use the most architectural tricks to capture players’ attention, as the player has control over where the camera is looking.

+limitation:
+- platform jumping
+- melee combat

 #### Third Person
+1. The same spatial opportunities as first-person games - the ability to create full 3D environments where lines of sight and other visual tricks can be used to direct player attention.
+2. Camera’s sense of perspective - changing viewing angle options
+3. Fixed-perspective games: greatly increase the dramatic effect of certain scenes, though often come at the cost of ease of control of the player character.

+Additional opportunities
+- platform jumping: shadows
+- brawler-style melee combat

+Limitation:
+- aiming

 ### 2D Views
+Different from 3D: showing the player things that are beyond the eyesight of the player character.
+> Alfred Hitchcock's suspense in his films

 #### Side-Scrolling Space
+- some of the most spatially limiting level types, as there is not much one can design in the way of pathfinding.
+- location in a side-scrolling level can also be difficult to track, especially in large open-world 2D games.

+The simplicity of side scrollers makes them effective at teaching their own mechanics: put everything the player needs to know in a screenshot’s distance from his or her avatar.

+> “to the side” point of view

+Side-scrolling games have their own visual level metrics: enemies and enemy projectiles should always leave enough time from when they enter the screen to when they reach the player such that the player has a chance to see and avoid them.

+> Shantae: Risky's Revenge: move between layers - x, y axes, also z.

 #### Top-Down Space
+Share the potential for Hitchcock-style suspense.

 ### Axonometric / Isometric Views
+Character's relation to the environment around them.

 ## ENEMIES AS ALTERNATIVE ARCHITECTURE
+Enemies offer level designers a unique type of architectural ally in their antagonistic relationship with the player.
+Enemies block spaces by threatening to damage the player.

+> Half-life 2: alien soldiers at the beginning
+> Fallout: New Vegas: high level enemies as obstacles

+Functions:
+- direct player movement
+- make the scene populated - the role of architectural allies
+- paired with narrow spaces: forcing player to take risks to past or combat
+- swarm enemies to force player to run

 ## SUMMARY
+- From micro-scaled articulations of additive and subtractive space to world structures
+- How to cater gamespace to the kinds of gameplay experiences we wish them to house through spatial size types
+- Utilize molecule and proximity diagrams to pace these elements out or study how they interact with one another
+- Organize large worlds of gameplay through urban design principles
+- Cater player experiences of our gamespaces to the point of view they will have through in-game cameras
+- Use not only friendly NPCs, but also enemies to populate our game worlds, enhance the spatial types we have discussed, and direct player action